kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 #### Rule Names

-In order to help future proof the ANP api, a built in mechanism to identify each allow/deny/pass rule is required.
+In order to help future proof the ANP API, a built in mechanism to identify each allow/deny/pass rule is required.
 Such a mechanism will help administrators organize and identify individual rules within an AdminNetworkPolicy resource.
 We propose to introduce a new string field, called `name`, in each `AdminNetworkPolicy`